s-manguy/projects/data-visualization/fcc-05-treemapdiagram-3datasets/README.md

 You can build your project by using this CodePen template and clicking Save to create your own pen.
 Or you can use this CDN link to run the tests in any environment you like: https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js

 Once you're done, submit the URL to your working project with all its tests passing.

+## Result
+Have a look at the [codepen](https://codepen.io/s-manguy/full/WNpzLez) realised on 2021/06/04 to obtain the certification.